 Admissions Principles

-Weill Cornell Medical College (WCMC) seeks applicants who uphold the highest academic and personal standards.
-Each year the Committee on Admissions selects 106 students from approximately 7,000 applicants.
-The committee seeks students who are best prepared for future leadership roles in medicine.
+Weill Cornell aims to admit, support and educate a diverse set of individuals who will go on to serve as leaders in their communities through impactful and innovative endeavors in research, education, exploration, policy and patient centered care.
+Each year the committee selects 106 students from approximately 7,500 applicants.
 In addition to thorough preparation in the basic sciences, applicants should have a broad liberal arts education, with demonstrated accomplishment in the humanities and social sciences.

 Selection Criteria